sylvainhalle/PaperShell/Readme.md

 LaTeX and colouring (yes, colouring) its meaningful output (errors in red, etc.).

-Moreover, there might be various reasons for which you might want to switch an existing document from one class to the other.
+There do exist products, such as [Overleaf](https://www.overleaf.com), which allow you to instantiate a blank LaTeX paper using many of these templates.
+However, there might be various reasons for which you might want to switch an existing document from one class to the other.
 For example, you started writing a paper without deciding where to send it, only to find that the conference you've chosen has a different publisher than the paper's current